 101.106.
 The Title VI regulations limit the opportunity for a hearing to review an agency decision terminating or refusing to grant or to continue federal financial assistance.
 See 34 C.F.R.
 100.8(c), 100.9.
-Thus, under these Title VI regulations, only those decisions concerning the termination of, or refusal to grant or continue, federal financial assistance constitutes "final agency action" that would, by statute, be subject to direct review by this Court under the APA.
+Thus, under these Title VI regulations, only those decisions concerning the termination of, or refusal to grant or continue, federal financial assistance constitutes "final agency action" that would, by statute, be subject to direct review by this Court under the APA.5

 Moreover, OCR's alleged dismissal of Flores's complaint is not an agency action "for which there is no other adequate remedy in a court."
 5 U.S.C.
 704. To the contrary, it is settled that individuals have an implied private right of action under Title VI against recipients of federal financial assistance who engage in prohibited discrimination.
 Alexander v.
-Sandoval, 532 U.S. 275, 279 (2001) ("[P]rivate individuals may sue to enforce \ \ \ Title VI and obtain both injunctive relief and damages."); Cannon v.
+Sandoval, 532 U.S. 275, 279 (2001) ("[P]rivate individuals may sue to enforce Title VI and obtain both injunctive relief and damages."); Cannon v.
 University of Chi., 441 U.S. 677, 703 (1979) (same).
 Indeed, in a decision authored by then-Circuit Judge Ruth Bader Ginsburg, the D.C.
 Circuit concluded that "Cannon suggests that Congress considered private suits to end discrimination not merely adequate but in fact the proper means for individuals to enforce Title VI."
 Women's Equity Action League

-&lt;sup>4 Because the Department is charged with enforcing Title VI, its interpretation of the statute is entitled to Chevron deference.
+5 Because the Department is charged with enforcing Title VI, its interpretation of the statute is entitled to Chevron deference.
 Monteiro v.
 Tempe Union High Sch.
 Dist., 158 F.3d 1022, 1033 (9th Cir.
 1998); Peters v.
 Jenney, 327 F.3d 307, 315-316 (4th Cir.
 2003).

 - v.
 Cavazos, 906 F.2d 742, 751 (D.C.
 Cir.
 1990) (emphasis added).
-Accordingly, Flores is entitled to file a suit in district court against UTEP asserting Title VI and Title IX allegations, but may not seek review under the APA in this Court of OCR's alleged dismissal of his complaint. - 4.
-The Court has ordered the Department to file the administrative record on or before May 11, 2015.
-In the event that the Department's motion to dismiss is granted by the Court, this proceeding will be dismissed and there will be no need for the agency to prepare and file an administrative record.
-To avoid the expenditure of time and resources on a task that may well prove to be unnecessary, the Department respectfully requests the Court to defer the filing of the administrative record until after it rules on the Department's motion to dismiss this petition.
+Accordingly, Flores is entitled to file a suit in district court against Austin asserting Title VI and Title IX allegations, but may not seek review under the APA in this Court of OCR's alleged dismissal of his complaint. - 4.
+This Court has ordered the Department to file the administrative record on or before August 5, 2015.
+In the event that the Department's motion to dismiss is granted by this Court, this proceeding will be dismissed and there will be no need for the agency to prepare and file an administrative record.
+To avoid the expenditure of time and resources on a task that may well prove to be unnecessary, the Department respectfully requests this Court to defer the filing of the administrative record until after it rules on the Department's motion to dismiss this petition.
 Should the Department's motion to dismiss be denied, we respectfully request that the administrative record be due 40 days from the date of the denial of the motion. - 5.
-Flores has filed motions to proceed in forma pauperis and to file a petition for review in excess of the page/word limitation.
+Flores has filed a motion to proceed in forma pauperis.
 See p.
 2, supra.
-Because this Court lacks jurisdiction to consider the petition for review, it should dismiss these motions as moot. - 6.
-Undersigned counsel contacted the pro se petitioner via e-mail on April 28, 2015, to ask whether he intends to oppose this motion.
-As of the date of the filing of this motion, the petitioner has not yet responded.
+Because this Court lacks jurisdiction to consider the petition for review, it should dismiss this motion as moot. - 6.
+Undersigned counsel contacted the pro se petitioner via e-mail on July 21, 2015, to ask whether he intends to oppose this motion.
+As of the date of the filing of this motion, petitioner has not yet responded.